 You can make these pizzas in advance, however, for the freshest pizzas, I recommend baking the pitas in advance and then spreading with the hummus and topping with the veggies just before serving.

-Serve these mini pizzas alone as a snack or appetizer or along with some fresh veggies and tzatziki.
+Serve these mini pita pizzas alone as a snack or appetizer or along with some fresh veggies and tzatziki (we love this healthy tzatziki sauce).

-They also taste great paired with a side salad such as this Greek Cucumber Noodle Salad for a more complete meal!
+They also taste great paired with a side salad (like this Greek cucumber noodle salad) and my Mediterranean chicken kebabs for a complete meal.
+So refreshing!

 - Use a larger pita: If you prefer, you can also make this same recipe on larger regular sized pitas instead of mini ones.
 You may need to increase the amount of hummus, veggies and cheese if you use larger pitas.